hardin47/website/Math154/Notes/09-clustering.md

 ## Hierarchical Clustering {#hier}

+**Hierarchical Clustering** is a set of nested clusters that are organized as a tree.
+Note that objects that belong to a child cluster also belong to the parent cluster.

 **Example:**  Consider the following images / data (from Laura Hoopes, personal communication; *Molecular characterisation of soft tissue tumours: a gene expression study* by Nielsen et al., The Lancet 2002).
 The first represents a microarray sample from aging yeast.
 The second is a set of 41 samples of soft-tissue tumors (columns) and a subset of 5520 genes (rows) used to characterize their molecular signatures.

 <img src="figs/dendro.jpg" width="30%" style="display: block; margin: auto;" /><img src="figs/LH_microarray_small.jpg" width="30%" style="display: block; margin: auto;" />